Couch, table, and lamp with words underneath reading The Salon, Lynch Room, Fogler Library

 The Salon is a re-envisioning of the Lynch Room as a place for our community to congregate, discuss, and collaborate on ideas.
 We hope that the newly minted multidisciplinary Salon Series, with rich topical themes, will foster the kind of conversations and action that will be remembered for a lifetime.
 Please join our (hybrid) Salon Series for interesting conversation and refreshments.

-The Salon Series was made possible by generous contributions from Fogler Library donors and our co-sponsor:
+The Salon Series was made possible by generous contributions from Fogler Library donors and our co-sponsors:

 Salon YouTube Playlist